flyinglightspeck/StandbyFLSs/README.md

 Authors:  Hamed Alimohammadzadeh(halimoha@usc.edu), Shuqin Zhu (shuqinzh@usc.edu), and Shahram Ghandeharizadeh (shahram@usc.edu)

 # Features
-   * Velocity model of an FLS consisting of acceleration, deceleration, and speed.
+   * An FLS velocity model consisting of adjustable acceleration, deceleration, and speed parameters.
-   * Two failure models for an FLS:  RandTTL and BetaTTL.
+   * Two FLS failure models:  RandTTL using a uniform distribution and BetaTTL using a skewed distribution.
    * Fix-sized reliability groups consisting of G illuminating FLSs and 1 standby FLSs.
    * Mean Time to Illuminate a Dark (MTID) point after an illuminating FLS fails.
    * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.